It’s no wonder that occupational and physical therapy play an important role in improving quality of life.

 That means that if you’re considering becoming an occupational or a physical therapist, your future is bright!

-Remember that you can also gain valuable and diverse experience, earn a good salary, and see the world as a traveling occupational or physical therapist.
+Remember that you can also gain valuable and diverse experience, earn a good salary, and see the world when you get a travel occupational therapy job or as a travel physical therapist.

 Are you an occupational therapy or physical therapy professional?